 What went wrong?

-RIOC agreed to paying Hudson-Related $75,000, nearly tripling the projection, without negotiating with any other potential space providers.
+But RIOC agreed to pay Hudson-Related $75,000, nearly tripling the projection, without negotiating with any other potential space providers.
 And the space is so small, RIOC was forced into seizing other office space in the community.
+Its lack of appropriate restrooms or emergency exits prompted an OSHA complaint.
 The notorious takeover of Blackwell House was one result.

 Although the details provided by RIOC in 2011 are not matched with any contemporary figures, some conclusions are unavoidable.